wp-plugins/csv-2-post/readme.txt

 Donate link: http://www.webtechglobal.co.uk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: CSV 2 POST, csv2post,dataimport,importer,.csv,data,autoblogger,autoblogging,wpcsvimporter, spintax, text spinner, post updating, Requires at least: 3.8.0
+Tags: CSV 2 POST,csv2post,dataimport,importer,.csv,data,autoblogger,autoblogging,wpcsvimporter, spintax, text spinner, post updating, Requires at least: 3.8.0
-Tested up to: 4.1.0
+Tested up to: 4.2.2
-Stable tag: trunk
+Stable tag: 8.2.0

 WordPress data import and autoblogger plugin.
 Unlimited creation and post updating.
-Tools include spintax, dynamic template selection and ability to put every form on the WP dashboard.
+Tools include spintax, dynamic template selection and lots more.

 == Description ==

-Unlimited autoblogging with abilities only pro plugins usually offer at a cost.
+Unlimited autoblogging with abilities pro plugins offer at a cost.
 Systematic post creation and updating is now free from WebTechGlobal.
 Refresh your content constantly with power that is worth money.
 Free support is available with small donations getting far quicker responses and new features added on demand for your generosity.
 That does not mean every request needs to come with a donation.
 All requests are added to the projects workflow so do not delay - contact me today.